You are listening to the Sean Hannity Radio Show Podcast.

 You always get the compromise, but you never get the wall built.

-So the Democrats are willing to sacrifice all of these young people on their ideological principle of no wall.
+The Democrats are willing to sacrifice all of these young people on their ideological principle of no wall.

 That's such a great way to put it.

-They hate the wall more than they do the dreamers, which they say they love so much.
+They hate the wall more than they do the DREAMers, which they say they love so much.

 That's right.